Even though the Xbox One X can still be seen as a high-end, aspirational console, its replacement is on the immediate horizon.

 It is stark and aesthetically more practical than pretty.
 We expect the grille at the top/right-hand side to be primarily used for heat dissipation, as the rumoured inner hardware will need plenty of cooling during operation.

-A new Xbox Wireless Controller will also be released with the Xbox Series X, which comes with a new Share button in the middle and a similar D-pad disc to the one found on both the Xbox Elite Wireless Controller Series 1 and 2.
+A new Xbox Wireless Controller (seen above) will also be released with the Xbox Series X, which comes with a new Share button in the middle and a similar D-pad disc to the one found on both the Xbox Elite Wireless Controller Series 1 and 2.

 Xbox Series X specs

-This will allow the machine to achieve up to 8K graphical resolution and run games in up to 120 frames per second.
+This will potentially allow the machine to achieve up to 8K resolution and run games in up to 120 frames per second.
 It will also use the internal hardware for real-time ray-tracing, as seen on the high-end Nvidia graphics cards released in the last couple of years.

-Xbox Series X features
+Xbox Series X features and backward compatibility

 Xbox Series X games